openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 A function definition contains a list of basic blocks, forming the CFG (Control Flow Graph) for the function.
-Each basic block may optionally start with a label (giving the basic block a symbol table entry), contains a list of instructions, and ends with a :ref:`terminator <terminators>` instruction (such as a branch or function return).
+Each basic block may optionally start with a label (giving the basic block a symbol table entry), contains a list of instructions and :ref:`debug records <debugrecords>`, and ends with a :ref:`terminator <terminators>` instruction (such as a branch or function return).
 If an explicit label name is not provided, a block is assigned an implicit numbered label, using the next value from the same counter as used